azukaar/electron-css/readme.md

 This one is a bit special and illustrate how removing selector shape the library.

-Suppose you have this documement :
+Suppose you have this document :

 ```html
 <div class="foo">